 This week, classes resumed at colleges across the country, and I’m happy to announce that it was business as usual for everyone returning to campus to finish off their semester...

 If only that were true.

 With all that’s happened in the last two and a half weeks, many of my students have returned home to be with their families, and like most schools, our university has moved all of its classes to an online format for the remainder of the semester.

 It’s new.
 It’s different.
 We’re making it work, like everyone else.
 But that doesn’t mean it’s been a seamless or easy transition for everyone, faculty, staff, and students included.

 Many of my students were just beginning to find their footing for the semester before we left for Spring Break, and in past two weeks we’ve effectively taken a sledgehammer to the thin ice of confidence many were standing on before.

 Everyone deals with change in their own way.
 And if this transition to online teaching has been challenging for teachers, professors, educators, and parents, I can only image how stressful it must feel for many of our students, who are now having to balance the mental load of school with the uncertainty of global events.

 Thankfully, the changes we’ve faced have provided an enormous opportunity to teach my students writers about the importance of community and creative support in their careers.

-No writer (or human) is immune from fear, self-doubt, and criticism.
+No writer (or human) is immune from fear, self-doubt, criticism, and the struggle to adapt.
 Even the greatest writers lose confidence in their abilities at times or fear they won’t have what it takes to finish what they’ve started.
 In this sense, my students aren’t that different from the professional writers they admire.

 With that in mind, I wanted to use this week to introduce my student writers to the unsung heroes of writing and the people who’ve consistently been my biggest supporters, advocates, and confidence builders in times of doubt and uncertainty.